 I sent a letter to my uncle outlining Bethurum's story.
 He wrote back saying to take the guy for what he is worth, but he sounded like a nut case.
-My uncle said he had three personal experiences with flying objects of an unknown origin, the San Antonio crash (1945), the Roswell crash (1947) and the Kingman UFO (1953), and not once, under any circumstances involving the objects, had he run into any sort of alien life forms, dead or alive.
+My uncle said he had three personal experiences with flying objects of an unknown origin, the San Antonio crash (1945), the Roswell crash (1947) and the Kingman UFO (1953), and, at least up until the time we were writing out letters, not once, under any circumstances involving the objects, had he run into any sort of alien life forms, dead or alive.
 My uncle's advice, possibly tinged with a tiny bit of jealousy, asked what I thought my dad would think if he found out I was listening to Bethurum.
 After all, he said, my dad had told him (my uncle) when he asked me join him in Kingman that he "was filling my mind with all kinds of 'weird and useless shit' and to and keep his 'cock-and-bull stories' to himself."

 Bethurum died in 1969 after reaching his pinnacle some years before.
 When his narrative about Clarion being in an orbit kept out of sight by the moon was proven to be scientifically infeasible he said he was mistaken and that the planet was really in the exact orbital path of the earth only directly opposite of the earth on the other side of the sun.
 When that was discredited he moved the planet to another solar system.